Why should sentence run-ons be avoided in EAP?

 – Provide advice for how to avoid and fix sentence run-ons

 The skill of writing clear, concise, accurate and grammatical sentences that demonstrate a variety of sentence structures can be somewhat challenging for learners of English, particularly when using English for Academic Purposes (EAP).
-This short two-lesson course on sentence run-on and fragments therefore discusses the most common errors when attempting to correctly form sentences.
-While a short review of the four sentence structures has been provided below, students may wish to first study our short courses on simple and compound sentences and compound and compound-complex sentences to improve their knowledge.
+This short two-chapter reader on sentence run-on and fragments therefore discusses the most common errors when attempting to correctly form sentences.
+While a short review of the four sentence structures has been provided below, students may wish to first study our short readers on simple and compound sentences and compound and compound-complex sentences to improve their knowledge.

 Reviewing the Four Sentence Structures